Open-Systems-Pharmacology/Oral-PBBM-Workflow/In-Vitro-Dissolution-Model/README.md

 * `Dose`: Mass of the drug used in the dissolution experiment.
 * `Molecular weight`: Molar mass of the drug.
 * `PrecipitatedDrugSoluble`: Boolean variable that indicates whether the precipitated drug can (re)dissolve (set value to `1`) or not (set value to `0`).
 * `Thickness (unstirred water layer)`: Thickness of the unstirred water layer surrounding a drug particle, also referred to as diffusional boundary layer adjacent to the dissolving surface.
-The most simple assumption is that the thickness of this unstirred water layer for an unbound drug is a constant value of 30 µm.
-However, more sophisticated and mechanistic models describe this thickness as a variable that primarily depends on two factors: the size of the dissolving drug particles and the agitation rate of the surrounding solution.
-The following models are implemented to describe this parameter:
-    * Hydrodynamic model: This is the most mechanistic model.
-It is based on the model presented by Pepin et al. [ref] and is used if the variable `UseHydrodynamicModel` is set to `1`.
+This parameter is only used when the parameter `UseHydrodynamicModel` is set to `0` (see below for further explanations).
-  **Further details needed:**
-    UseHydrodynamicModel = 1 ?
-2*r/Sh : (UseHintzJohnson = 1 ? min(r ; h_limit) : h_limit)
-    UseHydrodynamicModel = 1 --> h_u = 2 * r/Sh
-    UseHydrodynamicModel = 0 --> UseHintzJohnson?
-                                 UseHintzJohnson = 1 --> h_u = min(r_current; h_limit)
-                                 UseHintzJohnson = 0 --> h_u = h_limit
-    h_limit = Thickness (unstirred water layer)
 * `NBins`: Number of particle size bins utilized in the dissolution model, with a maximum allowed value of 10.
 * `r_mean` and `r_gsd`: If particle sizes are assumed to be log-normally distributed, `r_mean` represents the geometric mean of the particle sizes, and `r_gsd` denotes the geometric standard deviation.
 These values are not used if the particle sizes for each bin are manually specified or fitted during parameter optimization.
-* `unitC_1µm`: This parameters is used in the calculation of different parameters related to the fluid velocity (such as the Reynolds number, micro-eddie velocity, and terminal velocity) according to the equations presented by Sugano et al. **[add reference].
-The final dissolution model does not use the Sugano equations; hence, this parameter is not needed and can be deleted from the model file (?)**
+* `unitC_1µm`: This parameters is used in the calculation of different parameters related to the fluid velocity (such as the Reynolds number, micro-eddie velocity, and terminal velocity) according to the equations presented by Sugano et al. ***[add reference].
+The final dissolution model does not use the Sugano equations; hence, this parameter is not needed and can be deleted from the model file (?)***
 * `precipitationrate`: Precipitation rate of the drug, applicable only if `PrecipitatedDrugSoluble` is set to `0`.
 * `pH`: pH of the of dissolution medium.
 Table 1 lists pH of commonly used biorelevant media.